Public opinion: Relationship with public policy

 For decades, the correlation between public opinion and public policy was consistently tested to examine its effects.
 A 1993 study argued that social construction is overlooked yet plays an important role when studying public policy.
 It tested the theory that social constructions influence the policy agenda, policy tools, and policy choices.
-Its conclusions states that social constructions help to understand the motive and decision making behind public officials who do implement certain policies towards target populations.
+Its conclusion states that social constructions help to understand the motive and decision-making behind public officials who do implement certain policies towards target populations.

 In a 2004 study, they also take the approach of studying the relationship between social constructions and policy implementation.
-It tested the hypothesis that negative constructed social groups such as criminals are the foundation of policy implementation.
+It tested the hypothesis that negatively constructed social groups such as criminals are the foundation of policy implementation.
 Its conclusion the politically powerless and negatively perceived groups receive the least benefits in the policy process, showing that social constructions and social power do play an important role in the political policy implementation process.

 In a 2012 study, instead of analyzing public opinion and policy implementation, it analyzes how the public's participation plays a role in policy implementation.
 It is said to be one of the first large-scale empirical examinations regarding citizen involvement in policy.
-It results indicate that between democratic and administrative decision making, there is a trade-off.
+Its results indicate that between democratic and administrative decision-making, there is a trade-off.
 Citizen input provides administrators with important and valuable information.
-Citizen input also helps to push the efficiency and effectiveness of public programs.
+Citizen input also helps to improve the efficiency and effectiveness of public programs.
 However, there is no trade-off in values between democracy and bureaucracy.

-In a 2015 study, it examined the role social constructions and policy implementation has on obesity while analyzing obesity narratives.
+In a 2015 study, the study examined the role that social constructions and policy implementation has on obesity while analyzing obesity narratives.
 Their findings suggest that social constructions of target populations do play an important role.
-Its role is to create an emotional response towards individuals in order to pushing implementation towards supportive policies and benefit positively constructed populations, while also pushing policies that punish the negatively constructed populations.
+Its role is to create an emotional response towards individuals to push implementation towards supportive policies and benefit positively constructed populations, while also pushing policies that punish the negatively constructed populations.